ory/hydra/sdk/go/hydra/swagger/docs/HealthApi.md

 # **IsInstanceReady**
 > HealthStatus IsInstanceReady()

-Check the Readiness Status
+Check readiness status

 This endpoint returns a 200 status code when the HTTP server is up running and the environment dependencies (e.g. the database) are responsive as well.
-This status does currently not include checks whether the database connection is working.
-This endpoint does not require the `X-Forwarded-Proto` header when TLS termination is set.
-Be aware that if you are running multiple nodes of ORY Hydra, the health status will never refer to the cluster state, only to a single instance.
+If the service supports TLS Edge Termination, this endpoint does not require the `X-Forwarded-Proto` header to be set.
+Be aware that if you are running multiple nodes of this service, the health status will never refer to the cluster state, only to a single instance.

 ### Parameters